-- ii.
-There is a shortage of skilled professionals capable of developing, implementing, and maintaining AI-driven cyber security solutions.
-Investing in education and training programs, promoting interdisciplinary collaboration, and fostering partnerships between academia and industry can help address the shortage of skilled professionals.31 - iii.
-The extensive data processing involved in AIdriven cyber security raises privacy concerns, particularly when dealing with sensitive information.
+- i.Ensuring that AI in cyber security is used ethically and aligns with societal values poses a challenge, especially when balancing security imperatives with individual rights.
+Establishing ethical guidelines for the use of AI in cyber security, promoting transparency, and incorporating ethical considerations into the development and deployment processes are crucial.31 - ii.There is a shortage of skilled professionals capable of developing, implementing, and maintaining AI-driven cyber security solutions.
+Investing in education and training programs, promoting interdisciplinary collaboration, and fostering partnerships between academia and industry can help address the shortage of skilled professionals.32 - iii.The extensive data processing involved in AI-driven cyber security raises privacy concerns, particularly when dealing with sensitive information.
 Adhering to privacy regulations, implementing privacy-enhancing technologies, and adopting privacy-by-design principles are essential for addressing privacy concerns. - iv.
 The interpretability of AI models, especially in complex deep learning systems, can be limited, posing challenges in explaining the rationale behind AI-driven decisions.
-Striving for model interpretability, using simpler models where appropriate, and providing explanations for AI-driven decisions contribute to addressing this challenge.32 - v.
-Just as AI can be employed for defense, it can also be exploited by malicious actors to create more sophisticated attacks, a dynamic referred to as adversarial attacks. - vi.
-AI algorithms require access to extensive datasets to learn and make informed decisions, raising concerns about data privacy and ethical usage.
+Striving for model interpretability, using simpler models

-30 Zhang et al., 2022
+31 Zhang et al., 2022

-31 Nair et al., 2024
+32 Nair et al., 2024